Nef cycles on some hyperkahler fourfolds: Preliminaries

-A codimension $k$-cycle is said to be {\em nef} if it has non-negative pairing with any $k$-dimensional subvariety.
-We let $\nef^k(X)$ denote cone spanned by nef cycles; this is the dual cone of $\overline \eff_k(X)$.
-For most of the varieties in this paper, it is known that numerical and homological equivalence coincide, so we may consider these as cones in $H_{2k}(X,\RR)$ and $H^{2k}(X,\RR)$ respectively.
+A codimension $k$-cycle is said to be {\em nef }if it has non-negative intersection number with any $k$-dimensional subvariety.
+We let $\nef^k(X)\subset N^k(X)$ denote the cone spanned by nef cycles; this is the dual cone of $\overline \eff_k(X)$.
+For the varieties in this paper, it is known that numerical and homological equivalence coincide, so we may consider these as cones in $H_{2k}(X,\RR)$ and $H^{2k}(X,\RR)$ respectively.
 If $Y\subset X$ is a subvariety, we let $[Y]\in H^*(X,\RR)$ denote its corresponding cohomology class.

 For a variety $X$, we denote by $X^{[n]}$ the Hilbert scheme parameterizing length $n$ subschemes of $X$.